mohanty-sd/SDMBIGDAT19/CODES/docs/USER_GUIDE.md

 ### Related Documentation

-- See lecture slides in the `SLIDES` directory of this repository for theoretical background
+- See lecture slides in the `SLIDES` directory of this repository for theoretical background.
+- Use Matlab's `help` command to get high level documentation of each function's interface.
+In addition to the help, each function is documented internally.

 ### Contact and Support